-- tree_sequence (TreeSequence) The input tskit.TreeSequence, treated as undated. - Ne (float) The estimated (diploid) effective population size: must be specified. - mutation_rate (float) The estimated mutation rate per unit of genome per generation.
+- tree\sequence (TreeSequence) The input tskit.TreeSequence, treated as one whose non-sample nodes are undated. - Ne (float) The estimated (diploid) effective population size used to construct the (default) conditional coalescent prior.
+This is what is used when priors is None: a positive Ne value is therefore required in this case.
+Conversely, if priors is not None, no Ne value should be given. - mutation\rate (float) The estimated mutation rate per unit of genome per unit time.
 If provided, the dating algorithm will use a mutation rate clock to help estimate node dates.
-Default: None - recombination_rate (float) The estimated recombination rate per unit of genome per generation.
+Default: None - recombination\rate (float) The estimated recombination rate per unit of genome per unit time.
 If provided, the dating algorithm will use a recombination rate clock to help estimate node dates.
+Default: None - time\units (str) The time units used by the mutation\rate and recombination\rate values, and stored in the time\units attribute of the output tree sequence.
+If the conditional coalescent prior is used, then this is also applies to the value of Ne, which in standard coalescent theory is measured in generations.
+Therefore if you wish to use mutation and recombination rates measured in (say) years, and are using the conditional coalescent prior, the Ne value which you provide must be scaled by multiplying by the number of years per generation.
+If None (default), assume "generations".

-Default: None - priors (NodeGridValues) NodeGridValue object containing the prior probabilities for each node at a set of discrete time points.
-Default: None - eps (float) Specify minimum distance separating time points.
+- priors (NodeGridValues) NodeGridValue object containing the prior probabilities for each node at a set of discrete time points.
+If None (default), use the conditional coalescent prior with a standard set of time points as given by build\prior\grid(). - return\posteriors (bool) If True, instead of returning just a dated tree sequence, return a tuple of (dated\ts, posteriors).
+Note that the dictionary returned in posteriors (described below) is suitable for reading as a pandas DataFrame object, using pd.DataFrame (posteriors). - eps (float) Specify minimum distance separating time points.
 Also specifies the error factor in time difference calculations.
-Default: 1e-6 - num_threads (int) The number of threads to use.
+Default: 1e-6 - num\threads (int) The number of threads to use.
 A simpler unthreaded algorithm is used unless this is >= 1.
-Default: None

-- method (string) What estimation method to use: can be "inside_outside" (empirically better, theoretically problematic) or "maximization" (worse empirically, especially with gamma approximated priors, but theoretically robust).
-Default: "inside_outside" - probability_space (string) Should the internal algorithm save probabilities in "logarithmic" (slower, less liable to to overflow) or "linear" space (fast, may overflow).
-Default: "logarithmic" - ignore_oldest_root (bool) Should the oldest root in the tree sequence be ignored in the outside algorithm (if "inside_outside" is used as the method).
+Default: None - method (string) What estimation method to use: can be "inside\outside" (empirically better, theoretically problematic) or "maximization" (worse empirically, especially with gamma approximated priors, but theoretically robust).
+If None (default) use "inside\outside" - probability\space (string) Should the internal algorithm save probabilities in "logarithmic" (slower, less liable to to overflow) or "linear" space (fast, may overflow).
+Default: "logarithmic" - ignore\oldest\root (bool) Should the oldest root in the tree sequence be ignored in the outside algorithm (if "inside\outside" is used as the method).
 Ignoring outside root provides greater stability when dating tree sequences inferred from real data.
 Default: False - progress (bool) Whether to display a progress bar.
-Default: False

-Returns A tree sequence with inferred node times in units of generations.
+Default: False - Returns A copy of the input tree sequence but with altered node times, or (if return\posteriors is True) a tuple of that tree sequence plus a dictionary of posterior probabilities from the "inside\outside" estimation method.
+Each node whose time was inferred corresponds to an item in this dictionary, with the key being the node ID and the value a 1D array of probabilities of the node being in a given time slice (or None if the "inside\outside" method was not used).
+The start and end times of each time slice are given as 1D arrays in the dictionary, under keys named "start\time" and end\time".

-Return type tskit.TreeSequence
+Return type tskit.TreeSequence or (tskit.TreeSequence, dict)